Inspired by the ongoing argument over whether Love is enough or not, I thought it apt to say a few things in defense of Love.

 So, to the Crux of the matter…

-Granted, loving as we should (sacrificially and purposefully) does not necessary guarantee a successful blisful romantic relationship all by itself.
+Granted, loving as we should (sacrificially and purposefully) does not necessarily guarantee a successful blissful romantic relationship all by itself.

 Regardless of how lofty the intentions to make the other person happy, it must often require the agreement of both parties to make it work.
-A matter of choice, so to speak, either to accept or spurn the Love shared.
+A matter of choice, so to speak, either to accept or spurn the Love offered.